HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 ## `VkInstanceCreateInfo`

-This object, **is** required.
-You can find it documented [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkInstanceCreateInfo).
-It is defined in the Vulkan header as:
+This object, **is** required unlike `VkApplicationInfo`.
+This will be used to inform the instance of our application info, layers we'll be using, and extensions we'll be using.

+**Definition for `VkInstanceCreateInfo`**:

 ```cpp
 typedef struct VkInstanceCreateInfo {